AI Image Batch Style Drift: Lock Style Across a Batch

-Generate 20 images for a campaign and they end up looking like 20 different photographers shot them.
-Here is the workflow to lock style across a batch: seed, sref, LoRA, palette enforcement.
+Generate 20 campaign images and they look like 20 different photographers shot them?
+Here is the June-2026 workflow to lock style across a batch: sref, Omni Reference, Flux Redux, LoRA, and palette enforcement.

-You need 20 images for a campaign — same brand, same mood, same color palette.
-You generate them across a week, maybe across two different scenes, and when you lay them out together they look like they were shot by 20 different photographers.
-Lighting drifted, color temperature drifted, sharpness drifted, even composition logic drifted.
-Diffusion models do not have a persistent style state.
-Every generation samples freshly from the model.
-The fix is locking style with reference images, sref, LoRAs, and palette enforcement.
+You need 20 images for a campaign: same brand, same mood, same color palette.
+You generate them across a week, maybe across two different scenes, and when you lay them out together they look like 20 different photographers shot them.
+Lighting drifted, color temperature drifted, sharpness drifted, even the composition logic drifted.
+The reason is simple: diffusion models have no persistent style state.
+Every generation samples freshly from the model, so words alone never reproduce the same look twice.

 1. No style reference passed in

 Asking for “consistent style” with words alone produces drift across seeds.
-The model interprets style words slightly differently each generation.
+The model re-interprets style words slightly differently every generation.
+This is the single most common root cause.

 How to spot it: Are you using only text prompts across your batch?
-Yes = this is the root cause.
+Yes = this is it.

 2. Different scenes need different prompt structures

-A product hero shot and a lifestyle scene require different prompts.
-Different prompts give the model different starting points and style drifts even if you used the same modifiers.
+A product hero shot and a lifestyle scene need different prompts.
+Different prompts give the model different starting points, so style drifts even when you reuse the same modifiers.

 3. Model or model version drifted